Entire Physio is here to help with all your Women’s Health needs, some of these areas include:

 Lara uses a combination of therapies to relieve pain and blockages and assist in bacterial infection treatment if present.
 Lara uses lymphatic drainage, therapeutic ultrasound, taping, compression and also educates you to self-manage/prevent future onsets from occurring.
 Therapeutic ultrasound has been shown to increase antibiotic effectiveness, therefore is complementary to antibiotic therapy if prescribed.
 Inflammatory breast conditions can be treated at any stage through your breast feeding journey.

 For more information on how physiotherapy treats mastitis, please refer to this article by the Australian Physiotherapy Association.

 Entire Physio refers to Ali and Mel at CARE Midwifery for lactation consultancy care.

 Pelvic Floor Physiotherapy

 With: Lara Bowyer

 Pelvic floor health is vital for maintaining a full and active life.
-People can be affected by pelvic floor concerns at any stage of life, however it is commonly experienced by women when pregnant, antenatally and then again during/after menopause.
+People can be affected by pelvic floor concerns at any stage of life, however it is commonly experienced by women when pregnant, antenatally, during/after menopause and if there are other pelvic conditions present such as endometriosis.
 Lara is trained in pelvic floor internal examination and treatment and uses a non-intimidating approach to her sessions.
 Pelvic floor issues are common, however many people do not need to suffer with symptoms such as:

-- Uncertainty on how to activate their pelvic floor muscles post childbirth/surgery.
+- Uncertainty on how to activate pelvic floor muscles post childbirth/surgery.

 - Wanting advice on readiness to return to exercise post childbirth and guidance on how to do so.

-More information on the prevalence and types of pelvic floor issues are found in this fantastic TED talk below:
+More information on the prevalence and types of pelvic floor issues are explained in this TED talk: